Working remotely is incredible – no dress code, no commute, and more freedom than you know what to do with.

 So don’t conduct your job search 100% through job boards.
 That’s not a good idea in any job search, remote or not.

-But you can apply for a few jobs via these remote job boards to supplement the other efforts you’re making.
+But you can apply for a few jobs via these remote job websites to supplement the other efforts you’re making.
 That’s the best way to use this list.

-AND – you can use these remote job boards to research the companies that hire remotely and then apply directly via their websites.
+AND – you can use these remote job search engines to research the companies that hire remotely, and then apply directly via their websites.
 That’s a tactic that might help you get noticed.

-So keep this in mind as you use this list of remote job boards.
-Job boards can be an extremely useful tool; just don’t rely on them too much in your job hunt.
+So keep this in mind as you use the list of remote job websites above.
+These sites can be an extremely useful tool, but don’t rely on them too much in your job hunt!
+They shouldn’t replace networking, emailing hiring managers and employers directly, searching for positions on LinkedIn, etc.